dchudz/dchudz.github.io/_posts/2018-02-9-first-parent.md

 - code review, what changed
 - squashing complicates various operations (like branching off a branch that's under review to work on something new that depends on it)[^2]

-The 2nd was a blog post (sorry, can't find it now) arguing that this disagreement is stupid and git is stupid because the clean-history group is having a problem with *data display*, not *data collection*.
+Around then, I came across a blog post (sorry, can't find it now) arguing that this disagreement is stupid and git is stupid because the clean-history group is having a problem with *data display*, not *data collection*.
 The problem isn't the extra information (messy commits): it's that the information isn't displayed in a way that shows them what they're interested in (larger changes that are code-reviewed, pass the tests, etc.).

 The post struck a chord with me, but didn't suggest any solution so I got grumpy and otherwise ignored it.